grzegorznowak/query-exporter-role/README.md

 Deploys [query exporter](https://github.com/albertodonato/query-exporter).

 Query Exporter has it's minimal requirement set to python 3.8.
-Which limits the array of distroy it can be installed on easily.
+Which limits the array of distros it can be installed on easily.
 With the current release we're aiming for Unbuntus, to not over-complicate things initially.

 ## Supported Distros